Constraint handling

 }

-Given two, solutions, the OverallConstraintViolationComparator and NumberOfViolatedConstraintsComparator classes can be used to compare then according the constraints.
-The implementation of the OverallConstraintViolationComparator class is included next:
+Given two solutions, the OverallConstraintViolationDegreeComparator and NumberOfViolatedConstraintsComparator classes (both implementing the ConstraintComparator interface) can be used to compare them according to the constraints.
+The implementation of the OverallConstraintViolationDegreeComparator class is included next:

 /**

 * Compares two solutions.
-If the solutions has no constraints the method return 0
+If the solutions have no constraints the method returns 0

 *